ChrstphrHll/npc_gen/students/Garan Mirthal.md

   int: 12
   str: 14
   wis: 12
-track: Exploration
-trait: I have different assumptions from those around me concerning personal space, blithely invading others' space in innocence, or reacting to ignorant invasion of my own.
-trait1: Neutral
-trait2: Bashful
 year: 1
+guild: Jettenia
+partyID: 68
 ---
 # Garan Mirthal
 ---
 ### Description
 - 1st year Halfling Ranger in Jettenia
-- frizzy brunette hair that's put up in a large bun, Pale Brown eyes, and Pale skin
+- frizzy brunette hair that's put up in a large bun, Blue eyes, and Pale skin
 - Is Neutral and Bashful, and has Friendship as their ideal

 ### Organizations